 “I now recommend this to every small gardener I know.
 To make it better, when I don’t need this, the handles can easily be taken apart and stored in a very small space.”

 It’s only a matter of time before you have to work in a cramped, hard-to-reach spot in your attic, basement or under your porch.
 But no matter the situation, we can practically guarantee that it will be dark and you will need two hands to complete the job.
 This is where a headlamp comes to the rescue.

 Modern LED headlamps are lightweight, don’t produce excess heat, and can be tilted to shine their light in the most useful direction.
 Many even have “emergency features” such as a blinking light to attract attention.

 And if there’s a Harbor Freight store near you, they’re often free with any purchase!
-While you’re picking one up, make the most of your trip to that popular discount store with these 15 Things Harbor Freight Employees Won’t Tell You.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.